SpringBootLessons/Lesson15_2/README.md

  }
 ```

-    * After adding the code the Cloudinary class should look like this:
+    * After adding the code it should look like this:

 ```java
 import com.cloudinary.Cloudinary;